 Up one more rung, the fifth Beatitude: Risen from the dead are the merciful…

 One of the dangers of pursuing righteousness is that one can become self-righteousness.
 If all you have is a thirst for righteousness, how easy it is to become merciless.
 This is why the next rung of the ladder of the Beatitudes is the commandment of mercy.
 Mercy is the quality of self-giving love, of gracious deeds done for others.

 Twice in the Gospels Christ makes his own the words of the Prophet Hosea: “I desire mercy, not sacrifice.”
-We witness mercy in event after event in the Gospel accounts of Christ’s life — forgiving, healing, freeing, correcting, even repairing the wound of a men injured by Peter in his effort to protect his master.
+We witness mercy in event after event in the Gospel accounts of Christ’s life — forgiving, healing, freeing, correcting.
 Again and again Christ declares that those who seek God’s mercy must be merciful to others.
 The principle is included in the only prayer Christ taught his disciples, “Forgive us our debts as we forgive our debtors.”
 He calls on his followers to love their enemies and to pray for them.
 But how many enemies are we including in our daily prayers?
 The moral of the parable of the Good Samaritan is that a neighbor is whoever happens to be in front of us.
-Nowhere in the Gospel do we hear Christ advocating anyone’s death or blessing his followers to harm or kill anyone.
+Nowhere in the Gospel do we hear Christ advocating anyone’s death or blessing his followers to harm anyone.
 At the Last Judgment Christ receives into the kingdom of heaven those who were merciful.